Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Impact Statement

 Cognitive modeling enables human simulations in place of data collection that might otherwise be unethical, harmful or costly.
 On the other hand, issues could arise if those simulations are unfaithful to human behavior.
 As a broader implication of our work, we encourage practitioners to exercise care when developing and deploying cognitive models of students using LLMs, particularly, in how the student model treats numbers and other properties of arithmetic expressions.
-We do not see any notable ethical issues with our work.\looseness=-1\andreas{Lift the point of disentangling the reason behind human-like behavior when studying biases present in children but not in adults?}
+We hope that our results can provide insights for practitioners seeking to develop automated learning agents, for instance, under the tutor-learning paradigm in which a student learns by correcting the mistakes made by a computer model \citep{OKITA2014257, shahriar-2021-clarify, schmucker2023ruffle}.
+We do not see any notable ethical issues with our work.